slamora/brackets-wiki/How-to-write-extensions.md

 Your extension consists of a main.js (your main module) and any other JS files (other modules).
 When you use Require in your main module to import your own modules, you get a private copy of modules, so they dont conflict with other modules.
 To access core modules, use bracket.getModules().

-You often want an extension to integrate with the UI somehow, to respond to user interaction.
+You often want an extension to integrate with the UI somehow.
+If your extension is doing something new from scratch, you can add new menu items or keyboard shortcuts for your new behavior -- see next section for how.
+Certain existing Brackets features are extensible in their own right; those features typically provide UI already that you plug into via a more "headless" API -- see the section after next.

+### Extending the UI generically

+See [[Simple "Hello World" extension]] for a code sample.

+For any new behavior, first register a Command that implements your behavior, via ```CommandManager.register()```.
+This just maps a Command id (string) to your handler function.

+**Add a menu item:** Get a top-level menu by calling ```Menus.getMenu()``` with one of the ```AppMenuBar``` constants.
+Then add a menu item via ```theMenu.addMenuItem()```, linking it to your Command id.
+The menu item's label will be the string name you gave the Command when it was created.

+As a convenience, ```addMenuItem()``` also lets you create a keyboard shortcut for your Command at the same time.

+**Add a keyboard shortcut:** To add a keyboard shortcut without any related menu item, call ```KeyBindingManager.addBinding()``` directly, linking a shortcut to your Command id.

+### Extending specific Brackets functionality

-To create an extension that responds on CTRL+E (like the inline image viewer), use EditorManager.registerInlineEditProvider().
-That manager works by iterating through all the possible inline edit providers on CTRL+E and finding which ones actually respond - it has no notion of priority now, so if your extension competes with another or with built-in providers, you may be SOL.
+**Quick Edit:** To create an extension that responds on CTRL+E (like the inline image viewer), use ```EditorManager.registerInlineEditProvider()```.
+That manager works by iterating through all the possible inline edit providers on CTRL+E and finding which ones actually respond - it has no notion of priority now, so if your extension wants to respond in the same scenario as some other provider, you'll be out of luck.

-To interface with the quick open (file open/jump to) interface, use QuickOpen.addQuickOpenPlugin().
+**Quick Open:** To interface with the quick open (file open/jump to) interface, use ```QuickOpen.addQuickOpenPlugin()```.